SKYWALK Saint John is a local attraction including a theatre, a rooftop deck and the SKYWALK observation platform.

 Rooftop access was formerly provided via a staircase on the outside wall near the fireplace.
 Walking a staircase located above the edge of a 110′ rock face would have been a scary experience in itself !

 In 1972 the “Chandelier Room” was added to the restaurant and a rooftop theatre built.

 During the 1970’s the site proudly represented Saint John.
-Two successive Greek restaurateurs provided excellent food and hospitality … the site grew in popularity to eventually become known as “Eastern Canada’s Greatest Tourist Attraction”.
+Two previous restaurateurs provided excellent food and hospitality … the site grew in popularity to eventually become known as “Eastern Canada’s Greatest Tourist Attraction”.
 Advertisements declared the rapids below “Illuminated at Night”.

-In the recent decades municipal priorities changed and the site went into disrepair.
-Then in 2015 Max Kotlowski started a complete remodel of the facility.
-The old theatre was replaced with a new larger theatre, the rooftop deck space was expanded and the primary observation point was extended off the building in the form of a stainless steel and glass cantilever platform known as SKYWALK SAINT JOHN.
+In recent decades municipal priorities changed and the site went into disrepair.
+Then in 2015 Max Kotlowski started a complete renovation of the facility.
+The old theatre was replaced with a new larger theatre, the rooftop deck space was expanded and the observation deck was extended off the building with a stainless steel and glass cantilever platform.

-An all-electric 21 person elevator was added to make the SKYWALK SAINT JOHN attraction entirely wheelchair accessible.
+An electric 21 person elevator was added to make the SKYWALK Saint John attraction wheelchair accessible.

-Future plans include adding a geodesic dome to the Chandelier Room rooftop.
-A special “virtual reality” film will teach about life in the land and waters of the Bay of Fundy.
+Future plans include adding a geodesic dome and a special “virtual reality” film teaching about life in the land and waters of the Bay of Fundy.